-This course is designed to prepare students to manage traumatic emergencies most often seen by advanced EMS providers.
-Topics include trauma systems, mechanisms of injuries, hemorrhage and shock, burns, thoracic injuries, spinal trauma and soft tissue injuries.
+This course is designed to prepare students to manage cardiovascular emergencies most often seen by advanced EMS providers.
+Topics include three-lead and 12-lead electrocardiogram (ECG) interpretation, ECG dysrhythmia management, acute myocardial infarction, advanced coronary syndromes and stroke.
 Two lecture hours and six laboratory/clinical hours per week.
-Prerequisites: EMS 201 with a grade of "C" or better and MTH 091 or an acceptable mathematics diagnostic assessment score, or permission of the dean.
+Prerequisites: EMS 201 with a grade of "C" or better or permission of the dean.
 Laboratory fee: \$55.
-Insurance: \$52.
 Usually offered in the fall.

-EMS 212 Medical Emergencies I (4 credits)
+EMS 212 Medical Emergencies I

 This course prepares students to manage traumatic emergencies most commonly seen by advanced EMS providers.
-Topics include physiology, pathophysiology and anatomy of the pulmonary system, cardiovascular system, neurology, endocrinology, allergies and anaphylaxis, toxicology, gastroenterology, and environmental and behavioral emergencies.
+Topics include physiology, pathophysiology and anatomy of the pulmonary system, neurology, endocrinology, allergies and anaphylaxis, toxicology, gastroenterology, and environmental and behavioral emergencies.
 Three lecture hours and six laboratory/clinical hours per week.
-Corequisites: EMS 210 and EMS 211 with grades of "C" or better or permission of the dean.
+Corequisites: EMS 207 and EMS 208 with grades of "C" or better or permission of the dean.
 Laboratory fee: \$55.
 Insurance: \$52.
 Usually offered in the spring.

-EMS 213 Special Populations I (3 credits)
+EMS 213 Special Populations I

-This course is designed to prepare students to effectively triage, assess and treat the numerous types of special emergencies encountered by paramedics, including gynecology, obstetrics, neonatology, pediatrics, geriatrics and assessment-based management.
+(3 credits) This course is designed to prepare students to effectively triage, assess and treat the numerous types of special emergencies encountered by paramedics, including gynecology, obstetrics, neonatology, pediatrics, geriatrics and assessment-based management.
 Two lecture hours and six laboratory/clinical hours per week.
-Corequisites: EMS 210 and EMS 211 with grades of "C" or better or permission of the dean.
+Corequisites: EMS 207 and EMS 208 with grades of "C" or better or permission of the dean.
 Laboratory fee: \$55.
 Usually offered in the spring.

-EMS 215 Preparation for EMT-I Certification (1 credit) This course provides students with a comprehensive review and synthesis of the factual, conceptual and technical foundations required to successfully pass the licensure examination of the National Registry of Emergency Medical Technicians -- Intermediate.
+EMS 215 Preparation for EMT-I Certification

+This course provides students with a comprehensive review and synthesis of the factual, conceptual and technical foundations required to successfully pass the licensure examination of the National Registry of Emergency Medical Technicians

+-- Intermediate.
 Two laboratory hours per week.
 Prerequisites: EMS 212 and EMS 213 with grades of "C" or better or permission of the dean.
 Laboratory fee: \$30.
 Usually offered in the summer.